New Jersey's Christie steps up demands for Sandy relief

 Christie is not scheduled to present his proposed budget for fiscal 2014 until late-February.
 The fiscal year begins July 1.

 Christie's handling of Sandy boosted his popularity with voters.
-In the days after the storm, his approval rating was 77 percent, his highest ever, according to Fairleigh Dickenson University's PublicMind poll.
+In the days after the storm, his approval rating was 77 percent, his highest ever, according to Fairleigh Dickinson University's PublicMind poll.

 Nearly as many voters -- 73 percent -- approved of the job he is doing in the university's most recent poll results on Monday.

-Note: (This story has been corrected to fix spelling of Fairleigh Dickinson University)